-EA offers free FIFA 21 next-gen upgrade with ‘Dual Entitlement’ feature | Dexerto.com
+EA offering free FIFA 21 next-gen upgrades for early buyers - Dexerto

 FIFA 21’s new dual entitlement feature is basically cross-progression between generations of consoles, with “no extra costs.”
 EA’s new title is expected to arrive a while before all of the next-gen console’s quite vague “holidays” launch window, and this means players won’t have to wait to buy.

-“For FIFA 21, we’re partnering with Sony and Microsoft to offer you a Dual Entitlement — meaning you won’t need to buy FIFA 21 twice to upgrade your copy of the game from PS4 to PS5, or Xbox One to Xbox Series X,” EA confirmed.
+“For FIFA 21, we’re partnering with Sony and Microsoft to offer you a Dual Entitlement — meaning you won’t need to buy FIFA 21 twice to upgrade your copy of the game from PS4 to PS5, or Xbox One to Xbox Series X,” EA have confirmed.

 The dual-share system won’t bring everything over from a current-generation console to the 2020 releases, however.
-FIFA Ultimate Team will be spread across both, as will Volta, but all other modes — including career mode and prob clubs — won’t come across in the jump.
+FIFA Ultimate Team will be spread across both, as will Volta, but all other modes — including career mode and Pro Clubs — won’t come across in the jump.

-Here's everything you need to know about the new FIFA franchise feature, including how to make sure you can take your FUT progress across when you finally make the switch from your Xbox One/PS4 into the future of console gaming.

 How to use new FIFA 21 Dual Entitlement feature